Browse audiobooks by Jhumpa Lahiri, listen to samples and when you're ready head over to Audiobooks.com where you can get 3 FREE audiobooks on us

 Audiobook

-Jhumpa Lahiri (Author), Jhumpa Lahiri (Narrator)
+Jhumpa Lahiri (Author), Elsa Veiga (Narrator)

 Audiobook

-Navigating between the Indian traditions they've inherited and the baffling new world, the characters in Jhumpa Lahiri's elegant, touching stories seek love beyond the barriers of culture and generations.
-In "A Temporary Matter," published in The New Yorker, a young Indian-American couple faces the heartbreak of a stillborn birth while their Boston neighborhood copes with a nightly blackout.
+"Winner of the Pulitzer Prize.
+Navigating between the Indian traditions they've inherited and the baffling new world, the characters in Jhumpa Lahiri's elegant, touching stories seek love beyond the barriers of cultures and generations.
+In A Temporary Matter, published in the New Yorker, a young Indian-American couple faces the heartbreak of a stillborn birth, while their Boston neighborhood copes with a nightly blackout.
 In the title story, an interpreter guides an American family through the India of their ancestors and hears an astonishing confession.
-Lahiri writes with deft cultural insight reminiscent of Anita Desai and a nuanced depth that recalls Mavis Gallant.
-She is an important and powerful new voice.
+Lahiri writes with deft cultural insight reminiscent of Anita Desai and a nuanced depth that recalls Mavis Gallant."

 Jhumpa Lahiri (Author), Matilda Novak (Narrator)